Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have scored more than 210.5 points in 69 of 82 games this season.
+- In 71 games this season, Denver and its opponents have scored more than 209.5 total points.

-- The average point total in Denver's outings this year is 228.3, 17.8 more than this matchup's over/under.
+- Denver's games this year have an average point total of 228.3, 18.8 more points than this matchup's over/under.

-- The Nuggets have a 45-37-0 record against the spread this season.

-- Denver has entered the game as favorites 61 times this season and won 43, or 70.5%, of those games.

 Nuggets vs Heat Additional Info